|Important note about plant availability.

 Please Note: The information below is specific to this particular variety.
 For more detailed notes on the general growing conditions required for all Indoor Plants, check out our ‘Growing Indoor Plants Successfully’ factsheet.

-China Doll is a lovely glossy mid-green divided lacy leaves give an airy elegant feel to this houseplant.
+Lovely glossy mid-green divided lacy leaves give an airy elegant feel to this houseplant.
 This plant is not for the novice.
 It does have definite requirements, but if these are met, can grow incredibly quickly and is fairly trouble free.

 In the warmer months, water after the top of the potting mix has dried out.
 In the cooler months, or in cool air-conditioned environment, water less often.
 Water until water runs out of the base, then make sure all water has drained away and the pot is not sitting in water.
 Over watering will make it rot.